DAVE3625/DAVE3625-24H/Mandatory Assignments/MA2/readme.md

 Data file: TESLA.csv

 2. Predict passenger data for Ruter.
-Use the same data set given to you in assignment 1.
+Use Ruter-data.csv dataset (in data folder).
 I want you to make a prediction algorithm which predicts the number of passengers on a specific date for a specific bus (pick any one).
 Input should be date and output will be number of passengers
 You should also show the prediction percentage score.
 Data file: Ruter_data.csv